gute-kunst/shithead/docs/architecture.md

   - 5 minute active-turn fallback before an offline turn is auto-resolved
   - host-managed removal for offline non-host players
   - longer idle-session reaping when nobody is connected
-- The browser alpha is the supported product surface.
+- The browser app is the supported product surface.